ONSdigital/census-rm-case-processor/README.md

 i.e. sample load, CCS case, Individual Response.

 When creating or updating a case this application will emit msgs to be consumed by RH, Field & the action-scheduler as appropriate.
-Action-scheduler has a subset copy of the case data (CCS cases are excluded)
+Action-scheduler has a subset copy of the case data (CCS cases are included)

-CCS cases are a special cases which are never passed to the action-scheduler or RH.
-They are emitted to field if Listed without being supplied with a qid, unaddressed or refusal.
+CCS cases are special cases which are also passed to the action-scheduler and RH.
+They are also emitted to field if Listed without being supplied with a QID, unaddressed or refusal.

 Case service has a dependency on the census-rm-uac-qid-service, when case processor needs to create a new UAC QID pair for a case it calls this service.